Plan sponsors may use this Voluntary Correction Program (VCP) Submission Kit if they:

 Filing and IRS approval of this submission kit, however, doesn’t correct other failures in your plan.
 For example, not: amending the plan for major legislation before PPA; adopting required amendments for subsequent tax law changes; and operating the plan according to its written terms.

-You’ll need to take additional steps to correct any other failures.
+As a plan sponsor, you’ll need to take additional steps to correct any other failures.
 The Correcting Plan Errors page has helpful resources.
 Also note, there’s a separate submission kit for plan sponsors who didn’t adopt an updated pre-approved plan document by April 30, 2010, for the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA).

 - DC retirement plans include profit-sharing plans, 401(k) plans and money purchase pension plans.